altunenes/rusty_art/README.md

         cargo run --release --bin <scriptname>
     ```

-If you want to create high resolution videos press the `spacebar` while the script is running.
-This will save the each frame as a png image in your current directory.
+If you want to create high resolution videos hold the `spacebar` while the script is running.
+This will save the each frame as a png image in your current directory (saves frames as long as you hold it down, if you release it, it will stop saving frames)

 Copy the images to a folder and run the following command in the folder: